-The gorilla facts enables us to understand deeper into the lives of the critically endangered mountain gorillas including how they feed, how they mate & produce, how they adapt, how they socialise, the length of stay among other aspects.
+The gorilla facts (facts about Gorillas) enable us to understand deeper the lives of the critically endangered Low land & Mountain Gorillas in Uganda, Rwanda & Congo including:- how they feed, how they mate & produce, how they adapt, how they socialise, the length of stay among other aspects.

 Being one of the critically endangered Species in the world as listed on the IUCN red list category, the Mountain gorillas feature a population of about 880 and are known to thrive in Uganda’s Bwindi Impenetrable National Park and the Virunga Volcanoes which is comprised of Uganda’s Mgahinga Gorilla National Park, Congo’s Virunga National Park and Rwanda’s Volcanoes National Park.